arubhardwaj/disambiguation/README.md

 # Read Me

-Below are the description about `.R` script each file.

 ## all_results.R

 In this file, I processed the data from `all_results.txt` file.
 As mentioned in [`import_disambig.do`](https://github.com/arubhardwaj/disambiguation/blob/main/STATA/import_disambig.do) file, I renamed the columns: